lfepp/pdresolver/README.md

   Where to find the configuration file.
 Defaults to `/etc/pdresolver/conf.json`.
 * `--interval`

   The interval to poll pagerduty.
 Defaults to 45 seconds

 * `--pagerduty-api-key`

   API key for PagerDuty.
 Must have ability to poll incidents, poll services and resolve incidents.
 May be specified in the key file.

-* `--pagerduty-requester-id`
+* `--pagerduty-requester-email`

-  Requester ID for PagerDuty.
-When incidents are resolved, a Requester ID must be provided to link the resolution action with a user account.
+  Requester email for PagerDuty.
+When incidents are resolved, an email must be provided to link the resolution action with a user account.
 May be specified in the key file.

 * `--pagerduty-subdomain`